 Finally we are shown Dee himself: gaping mouth with broken and lost teeth; his face seems to be melting away as flecks of fluid drip from his ears, his mouth, his hands; and his eyes…. his eyes are not right, seemingly at once to be bulging and also set deep within his face; the shapes are odd, angular and pointed at the apex, and rounded at the bottom; and the colour is a soft sickly yellow with a small bead for pupils and no irises.
 Is this the same man… the same creature as the handsome figure in Ethel’s photograph?
 Instead of being haunted by the past (as the portrait in the first issue), the portrait here is of an identity long dead and forgotten; it bears no resemblance at all to the living present.
 Instead, it is the living creature that haunts the reader: not the echoes of the past and what he once was long ago, but instead the possible dread of a future in which John Dee escapes his cell.
 This isn’t the last we see of the character in Sandman of course, and for those of you re-reading the series, you know where Doctor Destiny ends up.
 But I won’t spoil it for those of who you are reading it for the first time.

-Continuing my series of “how to student effectively” today we’ll be talking about approaches to notetaking.
+Continuing my series of “how to student effectively” which I started here, today we’ll be talking about approaches to notetaking.
 As prep for today’s post I did a quick google search for notetaking methods.
 And.
 Yikes.
 What the heck is the Cornell Method?
 Why does it matter if I write my notes in columns versus sections?
 Are we being graded on our notetaking presentation?